 There are numerous steps that are required if you do choose the Korean skincare system.
 These products have worked wonders for each step that I have tried.

 Step 1 – Oil Cleanser: Banila Clean It Zero Makeup Remover as mentioned above.
+If you try only one thing, let this be it.

 Step 2 – Foam Cleanser: Sparkling BB Cleansing Foam by Kwailnara as mentioned above.
+Most Korean foaming cleansers will have their own version, and may come with ingredients like green tea, “volcanic” components, rice water or egg extract to name a few.

 Step 7 – Facial Oil: This is one step I have not tried, as my fear of being too oily has prevented me from doing so.
 I’ve been told that Kiehl’s Midnight Recovery Concentrate is a cult classic.

 Step 8 – Eye Cream: I have 2 favorites for this step.
 They are both equally refreshing and appear to make my dark circles look a little better in the morning.
 Mizon snail repair eye cream will last quite a while as you should only be using your ring finger to dab on a small amount under your eye.
 It helps moisturize and treat dark circles via through Niacinamide for skin brightening and fights fine-lines by using Adenosine and Peptides.
-This product has mucin from snail slime that helps skin regeneration and the snail slime is a source of copperpeptides which can help with wound healing.
+This product has mucin from snail slime that helps skin regeneration, and the snail slime is a source of copper peptides which can help with wound healing.
 My next in line here is Laneige Eye Sleeping Mask.
 This product helps to prevent puffy eyes and makes skin around the eyes look bright and clear with the use of vitamins and caffeine.

 Step 9 – Moisturizer: Aveeno Skin Relief 24 Hour Moisturizing Lotion, as well as the others mentioned above.

 Step 10 – SPF or Sleep Mask: The theory is that you use SPF during the day and a sleep mask or pack at night.
 La Roche-Posay Toleriane Sensitive Fluide Protective Moisturizer has SPF in it that will cover your face.
-Additionally I like Neutrogena Hydro Boost Water Gel Non-Greasy Moisturizing Sunscreen for the face.
+Additionally, I like Neutrogena Hydro Boost Water Gel Non-Greasy Moisturizing Sunscreen for the face.
 For the body, I go with Banana Boat UltraMist Kids purely because it smells so good.
 I choose a children’s sunscreen as I have read that children’s sunscreens protect better than adults (not sure how valid that is).
 My favorite sleep masks are the Laneige Lip Sleeping Mask and Water Sleeping Mask.
-Our skin does all its repairative work while we sleep.
+Our skin does all its reparative work while we sleep.
 Just as night creams are rich in nutrients, sleeping masks are even denser, but in benefits.
 Sleep masks are designed to feel lightweight without sacrificing any of the goodness.
 When you wake up in the morning you are left with gorgeously hydrated and healthy skin.

 5. Supplements and Diet

-Your nutrition and hydration are key to kick starting your glowing skin goals.
+Your nutrition and hydration are keys to kick starting your glowing skin goals.
 This is something I still struggle with myself.
-Reducing sugar intake, increasing your fruits and vegetables intake and cutting dairy can significantly impact your skin in a good way.
+Reducing sugar intake, increasing your intake of fruits and vegetables and cutting dairy can significantly impact your skin in a good way.
 Less meat and more fatty fish will also help you get that glow even faster.
 Lemons in any way, shape or form can work wonders for your skin and body inside and out.
 Green tea and water are you best bets for staying hydrated and keeping your skin looking it’s best.
-If you’re not a big water fan (like myself) try adding fresh fruit to give it some flavor and help to detox your skin.
+If you’re not a big water fan (like myself) try adding fresh fruit to give it some flavor and help detox your skin.
 Again, Pinterest is a great resource to learn about skin clearing foods like avocados, papaya, peaches, mushrooms, and dark leafy greens.
 If you don’t like fish, try increasing your Omega-3 supplementation, like Triple Omega.
-Other supplements that are optimal for skin care include; Vitamin C (brightens skin and helps protect your skin), CoQ-10 (numerous benefits including collagen production), Vitamin E (heals damaged skin and balances pH levels of the skin ), Biotin (improves your skin tone), as well as so many more.
+Other supplements that are optimal for skin care include Vitamin C (brightens skin and helps protect your skin), CoQ-10 (numerous benefits including collagen production), Vitamin E (heals damaged skin and balances pH levels of the skin), Biotin (improves your skin tone), as well as so many more.

 6. Spa Treatments